quaggax/sfo-olaf/README.md

 ---
 ### Documentation
-- The .card elements can't contain any links because the are links themselves.
+- The .card elements can't contain any links because they are links themselves.
 (The .card-text paragraph will be populated with the sites description field which does not allow for links anyway.)